VUB-HYDR/BuRNN/Data/README.md

-Paste the input data here, please use CDO to transform it to monthly data on a 0.5 to 0.5 degree grid.
+Paste the input data here, please use Climate Data Operators (CDO) to transform it to monthly data on a 0.5 to 0.5 degree grid.